owenshen24/golb/contents/Fading-Novelty#2.md

 For reviewing topics we think we know, this altered view will hopefully substitute back in the more practical actionable-based checks for understanding.
 Also, I think the practicing analogy can bring up additional inspiration for ways to improve.
 For example, there might be questions like "Can I execute this skill even when I am tired or distracted?" or "How easy is this to do with my eyes closed?" which normally make sense in a practice context, but could be ported with analogs over to a learning context.

 Given that life is all about change, I don't think it's coherent to fully have a view that separates itself from seeking novelty.
-But I think this is useful insofar as it shifts the scope, so that it focuses on change with regards to the same task, rather than the task itself.
+But I think this is useful insofar as it shifts the scope, so that it focuses on change *within* tasks, rather than *between* tasks.

+Lastly, our intuitions seem to underplay things.
+A [recent summary](https://www.gwern.net/docs/culture/2019-obrien.pdf) found that we tend to underestimate how much we'll enjoy repeat activities.
+It seems like this is because it's very difficult to truly duplicate the same experience; when doing the same thing a second time, differences will still persist.
+This is promising from an experiential perspective as it suggests repetition isn't as bad as it seems.